inventree/InvenTree/docs/docs/extend/plugins/test.md

 The dummy database is completely separate from the one that you might use for development and it is deleted after the test.
 There is no danger for your development database.

-In case everything if OK, the result looks like:
+In case everything is OK, the result looks like:

 ```
 ----------------------------------------------------------------------